 The costs of nido and asilo depend on the economic situation of the family and the city of residence.

 Remember that you don’t have to send your kids to school before primary school.
 If you decide instead to enroll your children in nido and asilo, there may be expenses that you will have to pay.

 Visit our page to find out the cost of school and economic support.

-After registering, you will also need to register your child for the lunch service, also called refezione scolastica, which is the lunch service that children eat and which is given by the school.
+After registering, you will also need to register your child for the refezione scolastica, which is the lunch service for the children given by the school.
 Remember that if the child is not registered for this service, he/she will not be able to stay for the whole day, but only for reduced hours.